 Then, suddenly on October 18, 1216, King John died of dysentery, a complete and total failure.
 Overnight the rebellion lost its enthusiasm for a French king and changed sides to support John’s son, Henry III.

 The rebellion against John crumbled as his 9 year old son, Henry the Third, became King.
 John left behind 5 ‘legitimate’ children and at least 12 bastards.
 After his death, John’s wife Isabella of Angouleme, went off and married some Count named Hugh and had 9 more children.
 William Marshal, former knight and chief adviser to Henry III, issued a new version of the Great Charter – The Manga Carta on November 6th, 1217.

 Nearly a century later, in 1297, King Edward I was forced to publicly reconfirm the Magna Carta, and it was officially set in stone.

 “Magna Carta is called ‘the Charter of Liberty’ because it maketh free men.” – Sir Edward Coke, 1620.

 As poetic irony would have it, one of history’s most notorious tyrants may actually have been instrumental in creating modern democracy.
-By being such a bastard, King John inspired the Barons of England to draft a charter that stated a King was not above the laws of the land.
-This charter may have failed in its implementation, but its inception inspired future generations of lawmakers, eventually giving rise to the Declaration of Independence in 1776 at the onset of the American Revolution.
+By being such a cold-hearted #!@%, King John inspired the Barons of England to draft a charter that stated a King was not above the laws of the land.
+This charter may have initially failed in its implementation, but its inception inspired future generations of lawmakers, eventually giving rise to the Declaration of Independence in 1776 at the onset of the American Revolution.
 It paved the way for the French Revolution and inspired generations to come.